kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 the intermediary's understanding of the urgency is promoted from `4` to `2`, because the server-provided value overrides the value provided by the client.
-The incremental continues to be `1`, the value specified by the client, as the server did not specify the incremental(`i`) parameter.
+The incremental value continues to be `1`, the value specified by the client, as the server did not specify the incremental(`i`) parameter.

 # Security Considerations